chembl/chembl_webresource_client/README.rst

       res = molecule.filter(molecule_structures__canonical_smiles__flexmatch='CN(C)C(=N)N=C(N)N')
       len(res) # this returns 6 compounds

-   Another way would be using similarity of substructure search using SMILES, descibed in example 7 and 9 respectively.
+   Another way would be using similarity of substructure search using SMILES, described in example 7 and 9 respectively.

 #.
 Get a single molecule by InChi Key: